richfitz/stevedore/README.md

 ![hello world example of stevedore](https://raw.githubusercontent.com/richfitz/stevedore/master/demo/hello.gif)

+## Background

+**What is docker?** Docker is a platform for "containerising" applications - running them in isolation from one another, removing differences of how they are built, what they are built from, and what resources they need (disk, ports, users, etc).
+It's similar conceptually to virtualisation, but much more light weight.

+**Why would one want to use docker from R?** Whenever you need to control external processes from an R script or package, it might be useful to interact with this process from in containers using docker

+- *package authors* might want a clean environment to test their code (similar to travis)
+- *a developer using an external database* in a package or in an analysis script might use docker to create disposable copies of the database, or to create a copy isolated from their production database
+- *a researcher* might use docker to do a reproducible analysis, or preserve the artefacts that were created along with a copy of the environment that created them

+These are discussed further in the [applications vignette](https://richfitz.github.io/stevedore/articles/examples.html)

 ## Usage

 The main function in the package is `docker_client`; this will construct an object with which we can talk with the docker server.